 1. The applicant must be over 21 years of age.

-2. Or be between the age of 18 and 21 and submit a notarized statement from their parent or guardian attesting they assume any liability for any damages resulting from the applicant’s use of the firearm.
+2. Or be between the age of 18 and 21 and submit a notarized statement from their parent or guardian attesting they agree to be liable for any damages that result from the applicant’s gun use.

 3. The registrant must not currently be under indictment for a crime of violence or weapons offense.

-4. The registrant must not have been convicted of (1) a narcotics or dangerous drug offense; (2) be convicted of assault or threats in DC or a similar statute in another state; (3) have two or more DUI convictions; (4) have been convicted an intrafamily offense; or (5) convicted of stalking; (6) be convicted of a misdemeanor firearm offense ALL within the last five years.
+4. The registrant must not have been previously found guilty of (1) a drug crime; (2) assault or threats in DC or a similar statute in another state; (3) have two or more alcohol related driving offenses; (4) have been convicted of a domestic violence offense; or (5) convicted of stalking; (6) be convicted of a misdemeanor firearm offense ALL within the last five years.

-5. Within the last five years, the registrant must not have been acquitted of any criminal charge by reason of insanity or determined to be a chronic alcoholic by a court.
+5. Within the last five years, the registrant must not have avoided any criminal offense by reason of insanity as a defense or determined to be a chronic alcoholic by a court.

 6. The registrant must not have been committed to a mental health hospital within the last five years.